Field Instruction at Jane Addams College

 Field placements are part of a journey that MSW students take with the faculty of Jane Addams College of Social Work.
 By the end of this journey they will have acquired a knowledge base and practical skills necessary to enter social service networks with the capacity to improve the living conditions and the lives of individuals and families within the communities we serve.

-Field placements are an important part of the MSW program.
-They provide hands-on, real-world experience that prepares students for practice with at-risk individuals, groups, families and communities.
+Instruction in the field is an important part of the MSW program.
+It provides hands-on, real-world experience that prepares students for practice with at-risk individuals, groups, families and communities.

 Jane Addams College of Social Work maintains relationships with more than 300 agencies, hospitals, schools and other organizations throughout the Chicago metropolitan area.
 Students work with a field liaison to secure a field placement for each academic year.

 - Students register for SocW 570 (fall) and SocW 571 (spring).